radarFudan/radarFudan.github.io/_posts/2025-08-01-Purpose-for-my-website.md

 1. Carry out PhD research

-2. Write down what I've learned in the process to boost my understanding.
+2. Write down what I've learned in this process to boost my understanding.

 3. Introduce myself to public.